arutsh/octopart_connector/README.md

 User Access Level
 =================

-App has to access level
+App has 2 access level
 * internal user
 > all odoo user can see octopart tab on the product template page and link part to octopart if they have right to create/update product
-* Invenetory administrator
+* Inventory administrator
 > * Have access to App page Octopart Connector
 > * Can configure the app
 > * Create Vendor Groups